chuksoo/analyzing_borrowers_risk_of_defaulting/README.md

 **Deployment and Application**

-I plan on future deployment using Amazon Web Services. the goal is to extend the application of the project to multiple customers via web services.
+I plan on future deployment using Amazon Web Services.
+The goal is to extend the application of the project to multiple customers via web services.

 **Future Development**